maforget/ComicRackCE/README.md

 Remember that changes in one, will not carry over to the other.

+---

+Check the [Wiki](https://github.com/maforget/ComicRackCE/wiki) for additional help & guides, such as info about using the Android Client.
+The wiki is open for contributor to add to.

 ----

 #### Check my plugins for ComicRack Community Edition: